IamLizu/humous/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+#### Info
+Before getting into anything, let's change what needs to be changed first.
+Go to `data` and open `info.js` and edit the variable values.
+For example,

 #### Data
 All application data are stored inside `data` directory.
 Editing them will take effect on the whole site, wherever they are used.

 #### Post
 Blog posts are stored inside `data` > `posts` directory.
 Place new files in the directory and let the application do its work.

+Please check [Wiki: How-To](https://github.com/IamLizu/humous/wiki/How-To) for detailed information.

 **N:B:** Make sure to build the app and update your production files in your CDN or server.